 Austin is a great city with plenty of opportunities for work, education, and entertainment.
 It’s also the capital of Texas, which makes it a city rich in history and culture.
 The neighborhoods range from family-friendly suburbs to bustling urban areas filled with young professionals.

 Unfortunately, this also means that the cost of living in Austin will be significantly higher than in smaller cities throughout central Texas.
 A large portion of this is due to the property tax rates.
-The property taxe rate in Autin, Texas currently sits at 1.63%.
+The Travis County property tax rate in Austin, Texas currently sits at a total millage rate of 0.524017.

 Will property tax rates rise next year?